 The latter rain is the greatest glory.

-The latter rain is His gift to us, a glorified bodily resurrection.
+The latter rain is His gift to you, a glorified bodily resurrection.

 HAVE YOU READ THESE POSTS IN THE SERIES?